 • If you see a blink and hear a beep, the collar is on

 • Press the button again

-• You will be able to determine the level the collar’s stimulation by the series of beeping sound and blinking light (e.g. one blink means level 1 and five blinks means level 5)
+• You will be able to determine the level of the collar’s stimulation by the series of beeping sounds and blinking lights (e.g. one blink means level 1 and five blinks means level 5)

 • Press and hold the button for 5 seconds if you wish to increase the stimulation level

-• The series of beeping or blinking indicate the new level
+• The series of beeping or blinking indicates the new level

 • Press the button continuously until you reach the level that you desire

 • Continue pressing and holding the button if you want to decrease the correction level

 • You’ll notice that it goes back to the lowest level (e.g. one blink or beep)